 At this point, the process converts this to operational demand 'sent out' and 'as generated'.
-This is done by subtracting other forms of generation (rooftop PV, PVNSG and ONSG52), adjusting for daily profiles for ESS and EV operation, and adding LIL53, distribution and transmission losses back on54.
+This is done by subtracting other forms of generation (rooftop PV, PVNSG and ONSG), and adding LIL, distribution and transmission losses back on.
 The rooftop PV and PVNSG forecast capacities are used with the normalized generation simulated in the simulation step to calculate forecast rooftop PV and PVNSG generation.
 Further the deterministic EV and ESS traces are added to the demand traces within the simulation according to the scenarios discussed in the IASR.
 As a result, the load factor between maximum demand and annual energy changes over time.
 For more information on translating underlying demand to operational demand, see Figure 4 in Section 1.6.